mishudark/eventhus/README.md

 Also you can define custom fields, in this case `Owner` contains the info about the owner of an account.

 ##Event
-A event is the notification that some happend in the past, you can view an event as the representation of reaction of **a command after being executed**.
+An event is the notification that some happend in the past, you can view an event as the representation of reaction of **a command after being executed**.
 All events should be represented as verbs in the past tense such as `CustomerRelocated`, `CargoShipped` or `InventoryLossageRecorded`

 ```go